 (c) Endowed scholarship or fellowship awards should be based on the funds distributed from the endowment, rather than a specific amount.
 The size and number of awards will be determined by the appropriate scholarship committees at the institution or under the scholarship program applicable to the endowment.
 Scholarship or fellowship amounts may also be referred to in more general terms such as "tuition and required fees" in the endowment agreement.

 9.4 Endowed Academic Positions.
 There are six categories of endowed and named academic positions with minimum funding levels as set forth in Board of Regents’ Rules and Regulations, Rule 60202.
-With the specific approval of the Board, an endowed academic position may be established without the required minimum funding level only in accordance with agreements recommended by the Chancellor, the appropriate Executive Vice Chancellor, and the Vice Chancellor for External Relations.
+With the specific approval of the Board, an endowed academic position may be established without the required minimum funding level only in accordance with agreements recommended by the Chancellor, the appropriate Executive Vice Chancellor, and the Vice Chancellor for External Relations, Communications, and Advancement Services.

 9.5 Pledge Policy.
 Pledges from donors that follow these procedures may be accepted to fund endowments of any level recognized by the Regents' Rules and Regulations.